KernelGamut32/terraform-fundamentals-public/exercises/04a/README.md

 where `INSTANCE_ID` is the ID you noted above.

-Now run the same exact code elsewhere, e.g., on your own local machine. you don't have terraform installed locally, you can just `cd` into the `elsewhere` directory which is intended to have the exact same Terraform code in it.
+Now run the same exact code elsewhere, e.g., on your own local machine.
+If you don't have terraform installed locally, you can just `cd` into the `elsewhere` directory which is intended to have the exact same Terraform code in it.
 Copy the contents of
 `main.tf` from the `04a` root folder into the contents of `main.tf` in the `elsewhere` subfolder; repeat for `variables.tf`.